hpc-unibe-ch/hpc-unibe-ch.github.io/docs/index.md

-# Welcome to the UBELIX cluster documentation
+# Welcome to the High Performance Computing (HPC) documentation of the University of Bern

 ## Introduction